Every second, the world loses the equivalent of one nurse’s yearly salary to a tax haven.

 A beneficial owner is the real person, made of flesh and blood, who ultimately owns, controls or receives profits from a company or legal vehicle, even when the company, on paper, legally belongs to another person, like an accountant or a shell company.

-Companies must typically register the identities of their legal owners, but not necessarily their beneficial owners.
+Companies, trusts, foundations and partnerships must typically register the identities of their legal owners, but not necessarily their beneficial owners.
 In most cases, a company’s legal owner and beneficial owner are the same person but when they’re not, it can be almost impossible to tell who is truly running and profiting from a company, and whether they’re abiding by the law and paying the right amount of tax.

 Liam hires an accountant to incorporate a café company on his behalf in Canada.
 As part of the financial services the accountant provides, the accountant lists herself as the company’s legal owner when filing the paperwork, taking on the formalities and reporting duties on Liam’s behalf.
 Meanwhile, Liam continues to run the cafe and shifts its profits offshore to a bank account he indirectly owns in the Cayman Islands, all without being made known to Canada’s tax authority and without paying the right amount of tax on the profit going offshore.

 Next, Liam sets up another café company on the same street as his first cafe using a similar arrangement with the accountant that keeps his identity hidden.
 On the surface, the two separate companies look like competitors, but Liam directs both cafes to raise their prices.
 Without knowing who the real beneficial owners of the two companies are, Canada’s tax authority has no idea that Liam is violating competition laws.